elixir-cloud-aai/mock-DRS/README.md

 > Note that host and port can be set manually in the [config] file.
 In that
 > case, the values in the URLs above need to be replaced as well.

-The client [DRS-cli] to send requests to the service.
+The client [DRS-cli] can be used to send requests to the service.

 ## Deployment